-A Senior Fellowship is for post-doctoral or other successful researchers who wish to build on a number of successful years of dementia research, and who demonstrate the ambition and potential to be an independent investigator at the end of the award.
+A Senior Fellowship is for post-doctoral or other successful researchers who wish to build on a number of successful years of dementia research, and who demonstrate the ambition and potential to be a leader in their research field at the end of the award.

 Applicants will have an established track record in an area of dementia or related neurodegenerative research as evidenced by publications, collaborations or other grant funding (either as a co-applicant or principal applicant).

 Fellowships are open to researchers from all disciplines, health and care professions, in line with Alzheimer's Society's vision to increase capacity with depth and breadth across all disciplines involved in dementia research.

 Alzheimer's Society Fellows will be supported in their career development by a number of additional initiatives being developed and rolled out as part of the Dementia Research Leaders programme.

 Applicants may apply for direct research costs up to £400,000 to support their research.

 - £1,000 per year towards conferences and training

 The Fellowship can include a period of up to 12 months in another institute anywhere in the world.
 The funding is available for four years full-time or five years part-time.

 - Applicants should be a minimum of five years from the date of PhD viva.

 - It is recognised that in some non-biomedical fields of research, a PhD has not been commonly supported.
 In exceptional circumstances, applicants without a PhD, but with an equivalent track record and duration of research and other qualifications should contact the research office to discuss if they might be eligible to apply for the scheme.